Meet the Team

 Jo Evans - Continuous Improvement Manager and Microsystem Improvement Coach

-Jo works as the Continuous Improvement Manager at the Sheffield Health & Social Care Trust, leading the Trust’s Continuous Improvement programme across the organisation.
+Jo works as the Continuous Improvement Manager at the Sheffield Health & Social Care Trust, leading the Trust’s Continuous Improvement programme and Engagement & Experience programme across the organisation.

 Previously Jo worked as an Improvement Facilitator at STH and, as a graduate of the MCA Cohort 1, primarily worked with teams in the outpatient setting across RHH, NGH and WPH, supporting them to deliver many successful and evidenced service improvements.

-Commencing her career in the NHS over 20 years ago, Jo has a non-clinical background progressing through the management route from general practice administration to Business Manager and subsequent various Project Management and Improvement Manager posts.
+Commencing her career in the NHS almost 25 years ago, Jo has a non-clinical background progressing through the management route from general practice administration to Business Manager and subsequent various Project Management and Improvement Manager posts.

-Jo became a member of the MCA Faculty in March 2015, and is currently studying an MSc in Health and Social Care Leadership.
+Jo became a member of the MCA Faculty in March 2015, and recently completed an MSc in Health and Social Care Leadership.